Conflicts of interest policy: Wellcome-funded researchers and commercial organisations

 - the delivery of Wellcome-funded research is not negatively impacted

 - the outputs of the research are used to try to achieve the greatest possible public benefit by improving human health.
-Any private benefits (such as payments or equity flowing to researchers, their host organisations or to any commercial organisations) should be no more than incidental to the delivery of the desired public benefit.
+Any private benefits (such as payments or equity flowing to researchers, their administering organisations or to any commercial organisations) should be no more than incidental to the delivery of the desired public benefit.

 Definition of 'conflict of interest'